 Creating Messaging Templates

 Once you create a template for SMS or email, it can be applied to any rule inside any ruleset.
-This means, that in theory, the users can create special templates for each customer if they wish.
+This means, that in theory, you can create special templates for each customer if they wish.

-To create a template, click on an existing ruleset or create a new ruleset.
+To create a template, click on an existing ruleset or create a new ruleset as described above.
 Select the notification template menu to see the template editor.
 On the left-hand side will be a list of all templates currently being used in the ruleset.

 • Type in a template name that matches a condition from the condition list and a description of that template.
 The name/description should also indicate if it’s for SMS or e-mail.